webbhuset/realworld-actor-model/doc/README.md

 > Letting the parent that is embedding the component control both width and padding
 > gives more flexibility.

+### Domain specific data types

+To avoid certain mistakes some domain specific data types are defined that are used across the whole application code base.
+These types embed scalar values, for example `type Email = Email String`

+- Data.Email
+- Data.Slug
+- Data.Username
+- Data.Password
+- Data.Markdown

+There are no app-wide record types for data.
+Each component defines their own records for compound data types.

+> This avoids cupling.
+One way to think about it is that a component either consumes /
+> requires data (UI component) or provides data (service component).
+UI components can
+> also provide data, one example is a form component.
+>
+> Modeling your data this way makes it easy to test and mock data since each component
+> specifies exactly what it needs.
+>
+> Let's say we have an API service component that provieds data for an `Article`.
+It's
+> a record with 5 fields.
+You then have a list component that lists articles.
+It only
+> actually uses two fields, `title` and `slug`, from the record.
+> You define an app-wide record for `Article` with the 5 fields and use it in the
+> list component.
+You write tests where you mock all 5 fields.
+All fine so far...
+>
+> Then there is a new requirement somewhere else, some other component that is also
+> using the `Article` record type now needs another field.
+No problem.
+> The backend is updated, the new field is added to the `Article` record type.
+Now all
+> tests are broken since you only mock 5 fields but the type has 6 fields.
+Sure, you can
+> add the 6th field to all 100 tests but this is cumbersome as the number of components
+> grows.
+>
+> - Having a component providing more shouldn't break things.
+> - Having a component requiring less shouldn't break things.
+>
+> Keeping things decupled makes your code more predictable.

 [SEO]: https://en.wikipedia.org/wiki/Search_engine_optimization
 [realworld]: https://github.com/gothinkster/realworld